 There are many different methods to normalize microarray data.
-Some of them such as ANOVA [7, 8] or SVD [1] remove in one step all the non-biological variation.
+Some statistical and algebraic methods such as ANOVA (described in Kerr and Churchill (2001); Kerr, Martin, and Churchill (2000)) and SVD (see Alter, Brown, and Botstein (2000)) can be applied to normalize the data.
+These methods aim to remove the non-biological variation in one single step.
 However, they can be considered by biologists as "black-boxes".
 In consequence, it can be of a greater interest the use of a sequential method, allowing the user to choose different options at different stages of the normalization process, according to the particularities of the experiment.
-The interface here described normalizes
+The interface here described normalizes the data in this way.
+Table 1 is an example of the very general sequential method implemented in our toolbox MADE (MicroArray Data Explorer).